klausbprinz/bibinfo-enrichapi/README.md

 ## Context & Objectives
-`bibinfo-enrichapi` provides a unified, highly efficient JSON endpoint (`POST /enrich`) for fetching and augmenting MARC21 bibliographic data with external authority services.
+`bibinfo-enrichapi` provides a unified JSON endpoint (`POST /enrich`) for fetching and augmenting MARC21 bibliographic data with external authority services.

 - Sequential Phase 1 (Core Retrieval): Queries institutional SRU servers (such as the ÖNB - Austrian National Library) by AC-Number or Barcode to retrieve raw MARC21 XML, which is parsed into structured Pydantic models.
 - Parallel Phase 2 (Async Concurrent Enrichment): Uses non-blocking `asyncio.gather` with `httpx` to concurrently fetch: